VWO Logo

 Second, even if they have that drive, it takes time to learn everything a great CRO should know.

 Hiring an adept CRO consultant to train your talented staff can give you immediate results.
 Many CROs offer consulting services and can teach the basics in as little as a day.
-In addition, there are fairly standard guidelines for creating good hypotheses to test, interpret data, and know when to start and conclude tests.

 Your guide to conducting the perfect CRO interview

 When one of our applicants or our clients’ applicants does have a CRO background, we put a lot of emphasis on their analytical skills but even more so on their marketing skills and strategic background.
-The hardest part of CRO is coming up with strategies, creating a good plan that can be learned from and scaled – which is why it’s important to understand their thinking process.
+The hardest part of CRO is coming up with strategies, and creating a good plan that can be learned from and scaled – which is why it’s important to understand their thinking process.
 One other important aspect we focus on while interviewing someone for a CRO position is their “true inner optimizer.”
 A true optimizer is someone who constantly seeks to optimize everything in their life – their hobbies and even home.
 You can learn a lot about a person’s fit for a CRO position by their hobbies and previous jobs.
-Look out for those times where they optimized something within their workspace, team, relationship or home.
+Look out for those times where they optimized something within their workspace, team, relationship, or home.

 I would want to get inside their head a little about how they look at a page and what types of things they look for.
 So, I would show them a landing page and ask their opinion.
 I like to know if they are more UX-based, psychology-based, or if they need data to make decisions.
 Either way is fine; I just like to see how they work.
 I would also like to see the types of things that interest them and what they would change.